|

 gabriele.moser@unige.it

-He has been an Area Editor of Pattern Recognition Letters (PRL) since 2015, and an Associate Editor of the IEEE Geoscience and Remote Sensing Letters since 2008.
-He was an Associate Editor of PRL from 2011 to 2015, and a Guest Editor of the 2015 special issue of the IEEE Geoscience and Remote Sensing Magazine.
+He has been an Associate Editor of the IEEE Geoscience and Remote Sensing Letters since 2008.
+He was an Area Editor of Pattern Recognition Letters (PRL) from 2015 to 2018, an Associate Editor of PRL from 2011 to 2015, and a Guest Editor of the 2015 special issue of the IEEE Geoscience and Remote Sensing Magazine.

-He has been coordinating the Image Analysis and Data Fusion Technical Committee (IADF TC) of the IEEE Geoscience and Remote Sensing Society, as Chair from 2013 to 2015 and as Co-Chair since 2015.
-He was Publication Co-Chair and Theme Coordinator of all invited sessions of the 2015 IEEE International Geoscience and Remote Sensing Symposium.
-He was Technical Program Co-Chair of the IEEE/ISPRS "EarthVision 2015 - Looking from above: When Earth observation meets vision" workshop.
+He coordinated the Image Analysis and Data Fusion Technical Committee (IADF TC) of the IEEE Geoscience and Remote Sensing Society, as Chair from 2013 to 2015 and as Co-Chair from 2015 to 2017.
+He was Publication Co-Chair and Theme Coordinator of all invited sessions of the 2015 IEEE International Geoscience and Remote Sensing Symposium (IGARSS 2015).
+He was Technical Program Co-Chair of the IEEE/ISPRS "EarthVision 2015 - Looking from above: When Earth observation meets vision" workshop at CVPR 2015 and Co-Organizer of the IEEE/ISPRS "EarthVision 2017 - Large scale computer vision for remote sensing imagery" at CVPR 2017.

 Full Professor of Telecommunications

 Sebastiano B. Serpico received the Laurea (M.S.) degree in electronic engineering and the Ph.D. degree in telecommunications from the University of Genoa, Italy.
-He is currently a Full professor of Telecommunications with the Polytechnic School of the University of Genoa.
+He is a Full Professor of Telecommunications at the Polytechnic School of the University of Genoa.
 He is also the Head of the IPRS Lab at DITEN.
 His current research interests include pattern recognition for remote sensing images and biomedical images.

-He is also the Chairman of the Institute of Advanced Studies in Information and Communication Technologies.
+He is also the President of the IANUA - The School for higher education of the University of Genoa.
+He was the Chairman of the Institute of Advanced Studies in Information and Communication Technologies (ISICT) from 2003 to 2019.
 He has been the Project Manager of numerous research projects and an Evaluator of project proposals for various programs of the European Union, the Italian Space Agency, and the Italian Ministry of Education and Research.
 He has authored or coauthored over 200 scientific articles published in journals and conference proceedings.
 He received the Best Paper Award at the 2010 IEEE Workshop on Hyperspectral Image and Signal Processing.
-He is an Associate Editor of the International Journal IEEE Transactions on Geoscience and Remote Sensing (TGRS).
-He was a Guest Editor of two special issues of TGARS regarding the analysis of hyperspectral image data (July 2001 issue) and recent advances in techniques for analysis of remotely sensed data (March 2005), and of a special issue of the Proceedings of the IEEE on remote sensing of natural disasters.
+He is an Associate Editor of the IEEE Transactions on Geoscience and Remote Sensing (TGRS).
+He was a Guest Editor of two special issues of TGRS regarding the analysis of hyperspectral image data (July 2001 issue) and recent advances in techniques for analysis of remotely sensed data (March 2005), and of a special issue of the Proceedings of the IEEE on remote sensing of natural disasters.
 From 1998 to 2002, he was the Chairman of the SPIE/EUROPTO series of conferences on signal and image processing for remote sensing.
-He was the Co-Chair of the IEEE International Geoscience and Remote Sensing Symposium in 2015 (Milan, Italy, 2015).
+He was the Co-Chair of the 2015 IEEE International Geoscience and Remote Sensing Symposium (IGARSS, Milan, Italy, 2015).
 He is a Fellow of the IEEE.

 A Few Projects